Venous and arterial blood. What vessels does darker blood move through and how does the circulatory system work?

 Video

 The red color of blood can have different shades.
-Oxygen carriers, i.e. red blood cells (erythrocytes), are a shade of red depending on hemoglobin, an iron-containing protein found in them that can bind with oxygen and carbon dioxide to carry them to the desired location.
+Oxygen carriers, i.e. red blood cells blood cells), have a shade of red depending on hemoglobin - an iron-containing protein found in them, which can bind with oxygen and carbon dioxide to transport them to right place.
 The more oxygen molecules connected to hemoglobin, the brighter the red color the blood is.
 That’s why arterial blood, which has just been enriched with oxygen, is so bright red.
 After the release of oxygen to the cells of the body, the color of the blood changes to dark red (burgundy) - such blood is called venous.

 Of course, the blood contains other cells besides red blood cells.
 These are also leukocytes (white blood cells) and platelets.
-But they are not in such significant quantities compared to red blood cells as to affect the color of the blood.
+But they're not like that significant amount compared to red blood cells to affect the color of blood.

 Blood color in anemia and cyanosis